This post may contain affiliate links. Please read our disclosure policy.

 - As written, this is a low-carb chicken and cabbage recipe, but if that’s not your thing, pair it with something like rice to round out the meal.

 - A side salad makes a great accompaniment too.
-Try mixed greens with my Creamy Balsamic Dressing.
+Try spring mix with my Creamy Balsamic Dressing.
 Craving roasted veggies?
-Go for my Easy Roasted Green Beans.
+Go for my Easy Roasted Green Beans or Easy Roasted Asparagus.

 Leftovers and storage